DavidsonGroup/flexiplex/index.md

 flexiplex -i false -l "GTATCGTCAAGGCACTCTTGCCTACGC" -k "CACTAGC,CACCAGC" -r "TCCAACTACCACAAGTTTATATTCAGT" -e 0 -f 15 -u 0 reads.fasta > kras_var_reads.fasta
 ```

-Where -k here lists the mutant and wild type variants (reverse complimented), with a few bp either side, and -p and -T are the adjacent sequence left and right of these respectively.
+Where -k here lists the mutant and wild type variants (reverse complimented), with a few bp either side, and -l and -r are the adjacent sequence left and right of these respectively.

 Multiple searches can be chained together. e.g. assign cellular barcodes then search for a specific mutation:
 ```